Opening Statement

 Conclusion

 Gender is not reducible to biology alone.
-But it is not detachable from biology where sex-correlated distributions remain predictive of institutional risk.
+But neither is it detachable from biology where sex-correlated distributions remain predictive of institutional risk.

 Until it is demonstrated that sex has become socially ineffectual in structuring high-impact institutional domains, sex remains structurally relevant.